Grimler91/samsung-docs/docs/PIT.md

 ## Signer data
 After that we have 5 16-chars long strings.
 ## SignerVer02
-2-4 should be ignored as they not contain anything we need. \
+2nd and 4th should be ignored as they not contain anything we need. \
-5th one is time and date.
+3rd one is the firmware version.
+5th one is time and date. \
 After that we have a 32-chars long string with PIT's ID, probably.